 Legally correct acts are very important.
 In an age where technology is integral to many areas of our everyday lives, especially in identity verification, it is crucial to understand that any change to an individual's identification must comply with the law.
 Numerous documents, including PAN cards, Aadhaar cards, bank records, academic transcripts, and birth certificates, bear our names and are essential tools for establishing our identification.

 Because of this, it is essential that any modifications to these documents, especially name changes, go via the established legal procedure handled by the pertinent federal or state authorities.
 This strict method is required because people with criminal histories may try to use other people's identities to avoid capture.
-The promotion of openness and accountability therefore depends on maintaining correct and legally sound records of one's name in official documents.
+The government of India has also introduced the PAN 2.0 system in 2026, which uses advanced QR codes for real-time identity verification, making legal compliance even more vital for every citizen.

 The types of names change affidavits are given below:

 Undoubtedly, creating an affidavit is a crucial and required step in the name change process.
+Under current law, that documents acts as your formal sworn statement and the legal foundation for the entire process.

 Yes, two witnesses are required for the name change procedure.
 One identity document must be submitted for each witness as well.